arras-energy/gridlabd-old/docs/Command/Automatic import conversion.md

 The GridLAB-D GLM loader will automatically convert to GLM format all input files that have "known" extensions.
 A known extension is one for which a Python converter exists in GLPATH.
 Python converters use the naming convention `<ext>2glm.py` and are normally stored in the GridLAB-D `shared` folder.

+## Support File Formats

+### ZIP

+When a ZIP file is specified as an input file, the contents of the archive are extracted into the same folder as the ZIP file, and the corresponding GLM file is run.
+If the GLM file is already present, it will be overwritten.

 ## Converter Development

 Converters use the following calling syntax: